ZamranxD/website_blocker/README.md

 # website_blocker
-A simple python tool to get rid of the distracting websites during your working hours.
+A simple python tool to get rid of the distracting websites during your work hours.
 Just execute this process in the background and forget about distractions!